bogind/30DayMapChallenge/README.md

 Map showing the buildings, greendspaces, and railroads in London, England, United Kingdom.

-The maps background and features are styled using the **Charmander** color pallete.
+The maps background and features are styled using the **Charmander** color palette.

 data from Open Zoomstack - OS data © Crown copyright and database right 2021